naddison36/crypto-beasts/README.md

 After the server starts, Scratch should be available at [http://localhost:8601](http://localhost:8601)

 ## Useful links
+* [How to Develop Your Own Block for Scratch 3.0](https://medium.com/@hiroyuki.osaki/how-to-develop-your-own-block-for-scratch-3-0-1b5892026421) matches what has been done for this project.
 * The [Scratch 3.0 Extensions Specification](https://github.com/LLK/scratch-vm/wiki/Scratch-3.0-Extensions-Specification) is now out of date and does not work.
 * The unofficial Scratch 3 wiki is also now out of date.
 It covers how to install Scratch 3.0 on your local machine and develop an extension.
 See [Testing your Extensions](https://github.com/kyleplo/scratch-three-extension-docs/wiki/Testing-your-Extensions) and [Scratch GUI Getting Started](https://github.com/LLK/scratch-gui/wiki/Getting-Started) for more details.